tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 ### How to choose these restrictions?

-Selecting the right restrictions on how much the pre- and post-treatment trends can differ depends on your study's specifics, including the economic context and potential confounding factors.
+Selecting the right restrictions on how much the pre and post-treatment trends can differ depends on your study's specifics, including the economic context and potential confounding factors.
 Here are two approaches to guide these choices and to formalize the restrictions:

 {{<katex>}}
 {{</katex>}}

 1. *Relative magnitude bounds*

-If you believe that the confounding factors causing deviations from parallel trends after treatment are similar in size to those before treatment, the *Relative magnitude bounds* is suitable.
+If you believe the confounding factors causing deviations from parallel trends after treatment are similar in size to those before treatment, the *Relative magnitude bounds* approach is suitable.
 This method uses the pre-treatment to set limits on the post-treatment trend differences, helping us account for any violations.
 Specifically, parameter $\bar{M}$ sets bounds on the size of the post-treatment violations based on observed pre-treatment violations.
 For example, setting $\bar{M}$ to 1 assumes post-treatment violations are, at most, the same size as pre-treatment violations, while $\bar{M}$ = 2 allows the post-treatment violations to be up to twice the size of the pre-treatment violations.

 {{% example %}}

-Benzarti and Carloni (2019) estimated the effect of a value-added tax decrease on restaurant profits in France and were concerned about unobserved macroeconomic shocks affecting restaurants (treatment group) differently than other service sectors (control group), leading to a violation of the parallel trends assumption.
+Benzarti and Carloni (2019) estimated the effect of a value-added tax decrease on restaurant profits in France.
+They were concerned about unobserved macroeconomic shocks affecting restaurants (treatment group) differently than other service sectors (control group), leading to a violation of the parallel trends assumption.
 However, it is reasonable to assume that the trend differences after the tax change are not much larger than those before the tax change, motivating the use of the Relative Magnitude bounds approach in this context.

 {{% /example %}}

 2. *Smoothness restriction*

 When you expect the differences in trends between the treatment and control group to evolve smoothly over time without sharp changes, the *Smoothness restriction approach* is appropriate.
-This method assumes that the post-treatment violations will not deviate much from a linear extrapolation of the pre-trend violations, while allowing for some flexibility (M > 0) to account for deviations from a perfect linear trend.
+This method assumes that the post-treatment violations will not deviate much from a linear extrapolation of the pre-trend violations while allowing for some flexibility (M > 0) to account for deviations from a perfect linear trend.

 <p align = "center">
 <img src = "../images/smoothness-restriction.png" width="500">